jiangmizzz/CuitiVerse/README.md

   Provide the source code of the demo for survey, which is finished and can access by visiting https://ct-demo.jiangmizzz.com/.

 - **culti-verse**:
   Provide the source code of the formal project.
-It is currently under development...
+The development work has been completed, please enter this folder to view details.